|Coordinates:||34.4716 S 57.8512 W|

 Street network in the Old City (Barrio Histórico) developed according to the topography and did not follow the usual checkerboard pattern.
 Later parts of the city, outside the Old City, though follow the traditions of Spanish colonial planning.

 Historical city contains 32 blocks and major part of historical buildings have been preserved in it.
-Here are located numerous historical buildings built in 17th, 18th and 19th centuries.
+Here are located numerous historical buildings built in the 17th, 18th and 19th centuries.
 Some of these buildings are true palaces and many are simpler dwellings of artisans and shopkeepers.

 Colonia del Sacramento has a charming townscape - everything here feels ancient - the cobblestone streets, old buildings, parks.
 Only the church and the lighthouse rise above the city, the original skyline is not disturbed by any other tall structure.
 Tourists love to take pictures of vintage cars, intentionally left on the streets.